Best Interest Rates on Cash – December 2022 Update

 Since the huge megabanks pay essentially no interest, I think every should have a separate, no-fee online savings account to accompany your existing checking account.
 The interest rates on savings accounts can drop at any time, so I list the top rates as well as competitive rates from banks with a history of competitive rates.
 Some banks will bait you with a temporary top rate and then lower the rates in the hopes that you are too lazy to leave.

-• SoFi is now offering 1.80% APY + up to $325 new account bonus with direct deposit.
-You must maintain a direct deposit each month of any amount for the higher APY.
-SoFi now has their own bank charter so no longer a fintech by my definition.
+• SoFi Bank is now up to 2.50% APY + up to $325 new account bonus with direct deposit.
+You must maintain a direct deposit of any amount each month for the higher APY.
+SoFi has their own bank charter now so no longer a fintech by my definition.
 See details at $25 + $300 SoFi Money new account and deposit bonus.

 Short-term guaranteed rates (1 year and under)